aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/java/barcode-rendering-techniques/_index.md

 2. **Obtain a `PrintJob`** from the Java Print Service.
 3. **Send the barcode graphics** to the printer using `print` or `draw` methods.

-Make sure the printer supports the resolution you configured; otherwise, the barcode may appear fuzzy.
+Make sure the target printer supports the resolution you configured; otherwise you may encounter **barcode printing issues** like blurry output.

 ## Rendering Barcode to Servlet in Java (render barcode java)